splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux.rst

 Configure automatic discovery for back-end applications
 ==================================================================

 You can also automatically instrument your Java, Node.js, and .NET applications along with the Collector installation.
-Automatic discovery removes the need to install and configure the instrumentation SDKs separately.
+Automatic discovery removes the need to configure receivers for each back-end application.
 See :ref:`linux-backend-auto-discovery` for the installation instructions.

 For more information on instrumentation, see: